smaaliyan/Simple_Linear_Regression_on_Height_Weight/README.md

-# Simple Regression on Height and Weight
+# Simple Regression on Height and Weight Data